-• AASB 9 Financial Instruments and AASB 2009-11 Amendments to Australian Accounting Standards arising from AASB 9 (effective from 1 January 2013) address the classification and measurement requirements for financial assets and financial liabilities.
-AASB 9 requires that financial assets not held for the purpose of collecting contractual cash flows be measured at fair value.
+• AASB 9 Financial Instruments, AASB 2009-11 Amendments to Australian Accounting Standards arising from AASB 9 and AASB 2010-7 Amendments to Australian Accounting Standards arising from AASB 9 (December 2010) (effective from 1 January 2013) address the classification and measurement requirements for financial assets and financial liabilities.
+AASB 9 requires that all financial assets held to pay contractual cash flows be measured at amortised cost and all financial assets not held for the purpose of collecting contractual cash flows be measured at fair value.
 The Fund's other financial assets - investments which currently include UBS Cash Plus Fund and Schroders Fixed Income Fund do not give rise to specified contractual cash flows and as such will continue to be measured at fair value under the new standard.

-The new standard and amendment are not expected to impact the Fund's financial liabilities as the new requirements only affect the accounting for financial liabilities measured at fair value through profit or loss and the Fund does not currently have any such liabilities.
+There will be no impact on the Fund's accounting for financial liabilities, as the new requirements only affect the accounting for financial liabilities designated at fair value through profit or loss and the Fund does not have any such liabilities.